vengi-voxel/vengi/docs/Compilation.md

 The project should be buildable with every ide that supports cmake.
 QTCreator, Eclipse CDT, vscode or Visual Studio.
 Just install cmake, generate the project files, and open them in your ide.

+> Set up ninja to speed up the whole build-link-run cycle a lot!

 ### Visual Studio Code

 * Install ninja [ninja-build.org](https://ninja-build.org/)